the-incluseum/anti-oppressive-spaces/checklist.md

 - Are your sign-up forms respectful of people outside the norms of names, gender, sexuality, relationships and ethnicity?
 - What data are you collecting?
-Do you really need to be collecting it?
-Does the project respect the privacy of users (ex: online visitors in another country looking at content that might be considered restricted in their country of origin - gay rights, political content, etc).
-- Why are you collecting each piece of data?
+Why are you collecting each piece of data?
 Is your intention conveyed to users?
+Does the project respect the privacy of users?
 - If you collect comments that will be made public, do you have guidelines for discourse in place?
 - Do icons, photos, etc. assume things about gender or race of users?